 "Tam, it's Pat," he whispered.
 "Can I come in?"
 I opened the door, expecting a smack or a lecture.
 He hugged me.
 I was confused.
-I thought, You just came to pick up your underage, abviously drupk toopsaged stop daughter, with you just came to pick up your underage, obviously drunk teenaged step-daughter, with blood all over her, from an old couple's house she didn't even know and all you're going to do is hua me?"
+I thought, You just came to pick up your underage, obviously drunk teenaged step-daughter, with blood all over her, from an old couple's house she didn't even know and all you're going to do is